EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 10,000\ sf\ast4\ \frac{lbs\ rebar}{sf}\ast0.5\ \frac{kg\ CO_2e}{lb\ rebar}=20,000\ kg\ CO_2e
 $$

-In each section of its model, c.scale sums the assessed emission of many individual contributors.
+In each section of its model, C.Scale sums the assessed emission of many individual contributors.
 While simple summation is acceptable in some cases, some materials will be replaced before the target date.
 For these materials, the emissions are assigned to the year(s) in which they’re replaced, and a multiplier is added to the total summation.
-The total embodied emissions assessed by c.scale are represented by this expression:
+The total embodied emissions assessed by C.Scale are represented by this expression:

 $$
 Total\ embodied\ carbon\ emissions=\ \sum_{i=1}^{n}\ A\ast x_i\ast c_i\ast(1+r_i)\